goauthentik/authentik/website/docs/policies/index.md

 ### Have I Been Pwned Policy

 This policy checks the hashed password against the [Have I Been Pwned](https://haveibeenpwned.com/) API.
 This only sends the first 5 characters of the hashed password.
-The remaining comparison is done within passbook.
+The remaining comparison is done within authentik.

 ### Password-Expiry Policy